If you enjoy spending quality time with Mother Nature, New South Wales is definitely the state for you.

 There are many areas within this iconic national park that boast unique views and activities.
 Two of the most popular are Katoomba and Wentworth Falls.

-If you rent a car at the Sydney airport, you'll be at this spectacular attraction in no time.
+If you organise a car rental Sydney airport wide, you’ll be at this spectacular attraction in no time.
 Located just 60 kilometres from the bustling capital city, Katoomba is just one area of the Blue Mountains National Park that provides a variety of scenic walks that ardent nature lovers will never forget.

 A 90-minute drive from the airport will find you in Echo Point, Katoomba, which is home to the world-famous Three Sisters.